-A bug found in production will cost $10,000 to fix, compared to $100 in the development phase.
-With the rapid growth of business applications, manual testing is becoming obsolete.
-Automation testing is a superior alternative as it allows organizations to be more agile and stay aligned with their business goals.
-Manual testing has higher defect injection rates, resulting in poor-quality software, causing losses worth $2.84 trillion in the US economy alone.
+With the rapid growth of business applications, manual testing is largely giving way to test automation.
+Test automation is a superior alternative in that it allows organizations to be more agile and stay aligned with their business goals.
+General quality gaps, including erroneous manual testing, which have higher defect injection rates, result in poor-quality software, causing 45% of businesses in the US an annual loss of $5 million.
 This is alarming enough for enterprises involved in core application development to consider automation testing.
 By adopting automation testing, businesses can experience increased team productivity, reduced costs for bug fixes, and streamlined infrastructural development efforts.
 Other test automation benefits include reduced human errors and consistent, reliable results.

 What is Test Automation?